Joanne Cacciatore

 Not just for the bereaved, Bearing the Unbearable will be required reading for grief counselors, therapists and social workers, clergy of all varieties, educators, academics, and medical professionals.
 Organized into accessible and stand-alone chapters, this book is also perfect for being read aloud in support groups.

-Now available as an online course from the Wisdom Academy.
+Now available as an online course from the Wisdom Academy, and as a Guided Journal for Grieving.

 A MESSAGE FROM THE AUTHOR